Massage Parlor | Genuine Massage Therapy or Prostitution?

 eBook - Sensual Erotic Massages

-Mind however that offering sexual or erotic services is not necessarily prostitution.
-The legal definition of “prostitution” depends very much on individual countries.
+Mind however that offering sexual or erotic services is not necessarily defined as prostitution.
+The legal definition of what is involved in “prostitution” depends very much on individual countries.
 In Japan, for instance, prostitution is illegal, but defined as “having paid coital intercourse with an unacquainted person.

-Now, depending on the individual Massage Parlor, Happy Ending services, Striptease, “soapy bathing services,” Sexual Self-Service (the client is allowed to masturbate and achieve their self-induced “happy ending”), and/or Full Service (which includes sexual intercourse) may be provided, often as “extras” (to be paid, of course) on top of more regular sensual erotic massages.
+Now, depending on the individual Massage Parlor, you’ll find that Happy Ending services, Striptease, Soapy Bathing Services,” Sexual Self-Service (the client is allowed to masturbate and achieve their self-induced “happy ending”), and/or Full Service (which includes sexual intercourse) may be provided, often as “extras” (to be paid, of course) on top of more regular sensual erotic massages.

-You might actually see that Massage Parlors indeed offer genuine massage treatments such as non-erotic Swedish Massage, Sports Massage, or Thai Massage, or alternatively erotic massages without extra services such as Nuru Massage, Tantric Massage, Prostate Massage, or Sensual Oil Massage, and so on.
+Nonetheless, Massage Parlors may indeed offer genuine massage treatments such as non-erotic Swedish Massage, Sports Massage, or Thai Massage, or alternatively erotic massages without extra services such as Nuru Massage, Tantric Massage, Prostate Massage, or Sensual Oil Massage, and so on, and do not engage in prostitution or other types of sex work.

-However, in many countries, a Massage Parlor rather consists of employees (masseurs i.e. practitioners) who offer “extra services” on top of regular erotic or non-erotic massages, but also a number of employees who don’t engage in sexual services.
+However, in many countries, massage parlors are typically established as a mix of employees (masseurs, therapists or practitioners) who offer “extra services” on top of regular erotic or non-erotic massages and a number of employees who don’t engage in sexual services.

 More related articles in: Sensual Erotic Massage